castwide/gamefic/README.md

 The default game engine is a turn-based terminal program.
 Executing the above command drops you to a command line in-game, ready for you to enter an action.
-The example.rb game provides a very simple demonstration of what you can do with the default game environment.
+The example games provide simple demonstrations of what you can do with the default game environment.

 ## Play vs. Test